bennett39/dp-starter-blog/content/blog/abstraction/index.md

 ---
-title: Want to Understand Computer Science?
-Study Abstraction.
+title: Software engineering is all about abstraction
-date: 2020-02-25T03:34:01.774Z
+date: 2023-11-22T13:34:01.774Z
 description: Peel back the layers to become a great developer
 categories: []
 keywords: []
-slug: /@bennettgarner/want-to-understand-computer-science-study-abstraction-cb785a19bbc5
+slug: abstraction
 ---
 Most people who are new to coding (and perhaps most developers, period) have a poor understanding of the work that went into the foundation beneath today’s complicated applications.

 In this post, I’d like to argue that understanding fundamentals is key to building new things.
-I’ve argued this point before, in [my most popular (and controversial) Medium post](https://blog.usejournal.com/consider-yourself-a-developer-you-should-solve-the-project-euler-problems-ed8d13397c9c).

 ![abstract painting](https://miro.medium.com/max/2000/1*lmd-RmzVqCeNgZXGaIOP4Q.jpeg "abstraction")